 While Pennsylvania law allows a person a choice about artificially administered hydration and nutrition, oral fluids and nutrition must always be offered to the person if medically feasible.
-If long-term artificial hydration and nutrition by tube is medically indicated and desired by the person, then the appropriate box is checked.
+If long-term artificial hydration and nutrition by tube are medically indicated and desired by the person, then the appropriate box is checked.
 No artificial hydration and nutrition by tube is provided for a person who refuses this treatment or if it is not medically indicated.
 Sometimes a defined trial period of artificial nutrition by tube can allow time to determine the course of an illness or allow the person an opportunity to clarify his/her goals of care.

-E - Reason for Orders and Signatures
+Section E - Reason for Orders and Signatures

-Е SUMMARY OF GOALS, MEDICAL CONDITION AND SIGNATURES:
+П SUMMARY OF GOALS, MEDICAL CONDITION AND SIGNATURES:

-Check Discussed with: Patient Goals/Medica I Condi tion:
+Check Discussed with: Patient Goals/Medical C ondit ion:

 One ☐ Patient

-☐ Parent of Minor
+Parent of Minor

-Health Care Agent
+☐ Health Care Agent

-Health Care Representative
+☐ Health Care Representative

 Court-Appointed Guardian

 Other

-By signing this form, I acknowledge that this request regarding resuscitative measures is consistent

-with the known desires of, and in the e best interest of, the individua al who i s the subject of the form.
+request regarding resuscitative measures is consistent iterest of, the individual who is the subject of the form.

-Physician/PA/CRNP Printed Name: Phys sician/PA/CRNP Printed Phone Number
+Physician/PA/CRNP Printed Name: Physician/PA/CRNP Printed Phone Number

 Physician/PA/CRNP Printed Name (Required): DATE

-0

 Signature of Patient or Surrogate

-Signature (required) Name (print) Relationship (write "self" if patient)
+Signature (required) Name (prin it) Relationship (write "self" if patient)

-Upon completion of the orders, the health care practitioner checks the box indicating with whom the orders were discussed (i.e., patient, parent of minor, health care agent or representative, or a court-appointed guardian).
+Upon completion of the orders, the healthcare practitioner checks the box indicating with whom the orders were discussed (i.e., patient, parent of minor, health care agent or representative, or a court-appointed guardian).
 It is recommended that the signer include additional information supporting the basis for the orders in the Patient Goals/Medical Condition box.

-At the bottom of the orders, the physician, PA, CRNP must sign and date the form.
+At the bottom of the orders, the physician, PA, or CRNP must sign and date the form.
 A phone number should be included in case clarification or further orders are required.
-Without this signature the orders are not valid.
+This signature is required for a POLST to be considered valid.
 Verbal orders are valid as allowed by institutional or community policy.
-The orders can be signed later by the physician, PA or CRNP.
-Additionally, a physician assistant signature needs to be cosigned by a physician within ten days or less dependent upon the institution's policy and procedure.
+The orders can be signed later by the physician, PA, or CRNP.
+Additionally, a PA signature needs to be cosigned by a physician within 10 days (or less dependent upon the institution's policy and procedure).

 The last line on the front of the form is for the signature of the patient or the patient's health care decision-maker if the patient lacks decision-making capacity.

-The PLSW Committee recommended that this signature be required as it provides assurance that patients or their legal health care decision-maker agree with the orders on the form.
+The PLSW Committee recommended that this signature be required as it provides assurance that the orders indicated on the form reflect the patient's care preferences..